0xPolygonHermez/erigon/docs/datastream/datastream.md

 * **MinTimestamp**: L1InfoTree contains: GER, L1BlockHash and minTimeStamp

-  - For ForkID >= 7: Timestamp when a GER was inserted in the L1InfoTree.
+  - For ForkID >= 7: Timestamp of the block containing the block info tree update.

   - For ForkID < 7: 0